APPLICATION RECEIPT DATE:

 Appendices are limited to three publications, manuscripts, abstracts, patents or other printed materials directly relevant to the proposal.
 For resubmissions, the applicant should include a summary of the substantive changes made to the proposal in their cover letter.

 Applicants may also wish to identify a mentor, collaborator or consultant to advise or assist them on the project.
 Potential mentors, collaborators, consultants should be listed in the grant cover letter.
 Applicants who would like suggestions for appropriate matches should speak to Dr. Eric Reiman (Director, Arizona Alzheimer’s Consortium), or Dr. Carol Barnes (Director, Ad Hoc Review Program).
 Contact information is listed below.

-Applications will be reviewed for scientific and technical merit by External Scientific Advisors.
+APPLICATION REVIEW CRITERIA: Applications will be reviewed for scientific and technical merit by External Scientific Advisors.
 Applications will be rated based on 1) significance, 2) quality, innovation and feasibility, 3) use of NACC and/or Core facilities, 4) potential of applicant to develop a successful research program in the field, and 5) likelihood of leading to a successful grant application.
-Final award decisions will be made by the Executive Committee of the Arizona Alzheimer’s Consortium in April – May 2013.
-Notification of awards will be available in June 2013.
-The funding start date of successful applications will be July 1, 2013.
+Final award decisions will be made by the Executive Committee of the Arizona Alzheimer’s Consortium in April – May 2014.
+Notification of awards will be available in June 2014.
+The funding start date of successful applications will be July 1, 2014.